 Says Alistair: “In the first instance, purchasers can check the flood map on the Environment Agency website (www.environment-agency.gov.uk), which shows areas of England at particular risk of flooding.

 “However, the flood map shouldn’t be relied on to provide all the answers.
 For example: It only shows flooding risks from existing water sources (rivers and the sea), not surface water flooding, more of which is happening now in the UK.
 It doesn’t show information about individual properties within a postcode.

 “To allow you to assess the potential flood risk, you should always ask your solicitor to carry out a Flood Risk Report when purchasing a property.”

 A Flood Risk Report is a detailed document, designed to assess the risk of flooding from groundwater, surface water, sea water and river water, for a specific property.

-“As part of the normal conveyancing work, your solicitor should always enquire before contract as to whether the property has been affected by flooding in the past.
+Alistair comments: “As part of the normal conveyancing work, your solicitor should always enquire before contract as to whether the property has been affected by flooding in the past.
 However, the replies given can often be non-committal, so a Flood Risk Report is the best way to ascertain potential flooding risks.”

 An identified flood risk will have an impact on the availability and impact of building insurance, which is required to make the property mortgageable, and ultimately will affect its value.
-The Association of British Insurers

-“At Tallents Solicitors we encourage our clients to consider a Flood Risk Report when purchasing property.
+Alistair continues, “At Tallents Solicitors we encourage our clients to consider a Flood Risk Report when purchasing property.
 The issues it might highlight could save tens of thousands of pounds in the long term.”